mboecker/edcert-letter/README.md

 [![Build Status](https://travis-ci.org/zombiemuffin/edcert.svg?branch=master)](https://travis-ci.org/zombiemuffin/edcert)

-Hi and welcome on the git page of my crate "edcert".
+Hi and welcome on the git page of my crate "edcert-letter".

-Edcert is a simple library for certification and authentication of data.
+Edcert is a simple library for certification and authentication of data. edcert-letter provides a Letter<T> type, which can be used for simple validation of content.

 # How Edcert works